moumita-mk/CCL-Products-India--Trading-Comps-Valuation/README.md

 [moumi230790@gmail.com](mailto:moumi230790@gmail.com)

 > [!NOTE]
-> **The complete working Excel model is available upon request for recruitment and professional evaluation purposes.**
+> **The complete model (Excel and PDF) is available upon request for recruitment and professional evaluation purposes.**

 ## Disclaimer